stuartervine/OCTotallyLazy/README.markdown

-# Funcky - Function extensions to Objective-C.
+# Funcky - Functional extensions to Objective-C.